SCULPT: Shape-Conditioned Unpaired Learning of Pose-dependent Clothed and Textured Human Meshes: Introduction

 Recently, we have seen immense progress in the synthesis of virtual 3D humans~\cite{hong2023eva3d, zhang2022avatargen, grigorev2021stylepeople, bergman2022generative, noguchi2022unsupervised, Jiang2022_HumanGen}.
 However, they are almost exclusively based on implicit representations, such as neural radiance fields~\cite{noguchi2022unsupervised, hong2023eva3d}.
-These implicit representations are incompatible with classical rendering frameworks, making it challenging to integrate them into existing applications.
-To this end, we propose \methodtitleshort a generative model for explicit 3D geometry (meshes) and the appearance (texture maps) of clothed humans.
+These implicit representations are incompatible with classical rendering frameworks, making it challenging to integrate them into existing applications. \camready{To address this}, we propose \methodtitleshort a generative model \camready{of} explicit 3D geometry (meshes) and the appearance (texture maps) of clothed humans (Fig.~\ref{fig:teaser}).
 There are several challenges that we need to address to build such a model.
 To naively train the 3D generative model, a large dataset of 3D scanned humans would be required containing a diverse set of people in a variety of different poses, wearing different outfits.
-Not only that such data is not publicly available, but it would also be very expensive to collect. \change{ However, we observed that there are different requirements for learning the geometry and texture of a generative model.
-Learning the texture model requires a large dataset, as the texture of an avatar can have a large variety while still having the same underlying geometry (e.g., a t-shirt with different logos).
-Based on this observation, we propose to leverage medium-scale datasets of 3D scans to learn the geometry distribution, while large-scale 2D image datasets are used to learn the appearance model. } Based on these data sources, and leveraging the foundational SMPL body model~\cite{SMPL:2015}, we design our explicit generative model.
+Not only such data is not publicly available, but it would also be very expensive to collect.
+However, we observed that there are different requirements for learning the geometry and texture of a generative model. \camready{ For geometry learning, there are medium-scale datasets of 3D-scanned humans that are publicly accessible.
+Additionally, 2D images depicting humans in various outfits are abundantly available, which can assist in learning appearance or texture.
+It is also noted that clothing items, such as t-shirts, despite having identical geometries, can vary significantly in colors and patterns.
+This diversity allows for a wide range of colors and textures to be associated with similar geometrical structures.} Based on this observation, we propose to leverage medium-scale datasets of 3D scans to learn the geometry distribution, while large-scale 2D image datasets are used to learn the appearance model.
+Based on these data sources, and leveraging the foundational SMPL body model~\cite{SMPL:2015}, we design our explicit generative model.